 Chemical weapons destruction at PCAPP includes the conservation of water, a precious commodity in Colorado’s arid terrain.
 During its life cycle, the Pueblo plant will recover, recycle and reuse the equivalent of 80 percent of its water.

 The Brine Reduction System, or BRS, plays an important role in PCAPP’s conservation efforts.
 It is a process that incorporates three technologies: evaporation, crystallization and solids dewatering.
 Biotreated effluent is held in the Brine Concentrator Feed Tanks prior to pumping it to the BRS for further processing.
 An 86-foot-tall evaporator is used to boil water from the biotreated effluent and recover the water through condensation.
 The water is filtered and then recycled back into the plant.

 After evaporation, the concentrated brine is pumped to a crystallizer to further reduce the brine volume and to prepare this salt slurry for filtration.
 With additional evaporation in the crystallizer, the dissolved salt concentrations increase to a critical point where salt crystals form.

-It is recognized that secondary wastes will also result from the processing of problematic munitions that are unable to go through the main destruction plant.
-Some of these wastes, which will include both solid and liquid products coming from PCAPP’s Static Detonation Chamber (SDC), will be stored in either a less than 90-day hazardous waste accumulation area or a permitted storage area, pending shipment to Treatment, Storage and Disposal Facilities for further treatment and/or ultimate disposal.
+Secondary wastes, which include both solid and liquid products coming from PCAPP’s Static Detonation Chamber (SDC), are stored in either a less than 90-day hazardous waste accumulation area or a permitted storage area, pending shipment to Treatment, Storage and Disposal Facilities for further treatment and/or ultimate disposal.